Quality Assurance Checks

 Ensures there django migrations are up to date and no new migrations need to be created.

-It accepts an optional --migration-module
+It accepts an optional --migration-module flag indicating the django

-./manage.py makemigrations $MIGRATION_MODULE
+./manage.py makemigrations $MIGRATION_MODULE.

 checkrst